Bruins–Maple Leafs rivalry: 2020s

 Due to COVID-19 cross-border travel restrictions imposed by the Government of Canada, the NHL temporarily realigned its divisions for the 2020–21 season, restricting its regular season games between teams from the same division.
 As the realignment placed the Maple Leafs and Bruins in different divisions, the two teams were not scheduled to play one another for that season.

+The two teams met again in the first round of the 2024 playoffs, and the Bruins won the series in seven games.